 A common way to immigrate to Canada is through sponsorship.
 As a Canadian citizen or permanent resident, you can sponsor a non-citizen to help them become a permanent resident.
 A sponsorship will allow them to legally live, study and work in the country.

-How Does Bankruptcy Affect My Spouse in Canada?
+How Does Bankruptcy Impact Sponsoring My Spouse in Canada?

 Can you sponsor your spouse to immigrate to Canada if you’re bankrupt?
 If you’re bankrupt and have yet to be officially discharged, then no. Your application to sponsor a spouse will be rejected when you don’t meet this basic qualification.
 If you’re planning to file for personal bankruptcy or are currently going through the process, you should be aware of this eligibility issue.